 Keep your penis upright

 Another way to ease any swelling is to try and keep your penis pointing upwards towards your belly button.
 This allows the lymphatic fluid, which is the primary cause of swelling after circumcision, to drain more easily.
 Tight, supportive underwear can be helpful during this time to keep the penis in place.

 The best healer is time

-Swelling is a natural part of the healing process and is not cause for concern, unless it becomes so painful that it cannot be controlled with over-the-counter painkillers such as paracetamol or ibuprofen.
+Swelling after circumcision is a natural part of the healing process and is not cause for concern, unless it becomes so painful that it cannot be controlled with over-the-counter painkillers such as paracetamol or ibuprofen.

 In most cases swelling reduces within weeks of surgery and you should notice it continue to reduce as time goes on.